Rainymood/datamasters/content/home-inactive/people.md

 widget = "people"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 68  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 68  # Order that this section will appear.

-title = "Onze tutors"
+title = "Meet the Team"
-subtitle = "Wij hebben de liefste en beste data nerds.
-Speciaal voor jou."
+subtitle = ""

 [content]
   # Choose which groups/teams of users to display.